zw123han/JSC370_final/README.md

 https://github.com/zw123han/JSC370_final/blob/master/final_report.pdf

 #### Reproducibility
 All analysis, data sourcing, and files required to build the website is in this repo.
+Refer to the data directory for how to source the data.
 This project is made using `R`, with a bit of `Python` for data extraction.

 #### Acknowledgements
 The data from this project is sourced from levels.fyi.
 Some analysis code has been adapted from labs prepared by the JSC370 teaching team.